Bacon Corn Casserole with Cream Cheese

-A bowl of the cream cheese corn casserole with bacon.
+A bowl of rich corn casserole with cream cheese, topped with crispy bacon bits.

 SAVE THIS RECIPE!